Yorivel/Dynamic-Wardrobe/docs/priority.md

 ```
 V enters a new location
 │
-├─ Is V wearing a pinned (!) outfit?
+├─ Wearing a pinned (!) outfit?
 │  └─ Yes → skip all swaps
 │
-├─ Is V in combat or a danger zone?
+├─ In combat or a hostile area?
-│  └─ Yes → combat outfit (see Combat & Danger Zones)
+│  └─ Yes → combat outfit
 │
-├─ Is V inside an apartment?
+├─ Inside an apartment?
 │  └─ Yes → home outfit
 │
 ├─ Exact location match?
-│  └─ Yes → apply it
+│  └─ Yes → use it
 │
 ├─ Region keyword match?
-│  └─ Yes → apply best match (highest keyword count)
+│  └─ Yes → use best match (most keywords)
 │
-└─ No match → outdoor outfit
+└─ Nothing matches → outdoor outfit
 ```